 Also, the opening cutscene of MGS2 explains that Solid Snake and Otacon traveled around the world for two years destroying Metal Gears as part of the non-government group Philanthropy.
-Considering that Snake has only starred in two full next-gen games (to date), was it too much to ask for a prequel game detailing the intervening years of their involvement with the group?
+Considering that Snake has only starred in two full next-gen games (to date), was it too much to ask for a interquel game detailing the intervening years of their involvement with the group?

 Fortune drags him atop Arsenal Gear in handcuffs.
 How did that happen?
 It was probably awesome.
 We probably would have liked to see that.

 After Sons of Liberty Raiden goes on a journey to rescue a child named Sunny from The Patriots.
 With help from another party he finds her and leaves her under Otacon and Snake's care.
 He still has a horrible confrontation with the Patriots who play with him and ruin his body.
 Raiden manages to escape and journey has affected him so much that he Took a Level in Badass after being The Scrappy.
 He later goes on a journey to find the corpse of Big Boss in compensation assistance with Sunny.
 When will Kojima Productions develop a game focused on this?
 (The answer was original supposed to be Metal Gear Rising: Revengeance, but when they handed it over to Platinum they made it a sequel) .

 In Halo, the Battle of Earth as a whole is this trope.
 The actual massive battle takes place in betweenHalo 2 and Halo 3.
 Additionally, the climatic space battle between the Elite and Covenant fleets in the latter game also happens offscreen while you're off doing your own thing.
 Similarly, a lot of the massive battles of Reach'' happen in the background.